 |Used for||Manipulating data||Creating applications|

-Oracle PL/SQL is a procedural language that has both interactive SQL and procedural programming language constructs such as iteration, conditional branching.
+Oracle PL/SQL is a procedural language that has both interactive SQL and procedural programming language constructs such as iteration and conditional branching.

-Go through this tutorial to learn more about PL/SQL.
+Go through this PL/SQL Tutorial to learn ‘What is PL/SQL?’

 - Maintain replica tables